GudavalliSaiDharshan/Namaste_React/README.md

 # Namaste_React
-Implementing The concepts from NamasteDev's, NamasteReact course
+Implementing The concepts from NamasteDev's, NamasteReact course (Coding and Theory)